Nonlinear conjugate gradient for smooth convex functions: Pseudocode for C+AG

 \section{Pseudocode for C+AG}

-In this section we present the complete pseudocode for the C+AG algorithm.
-See the concluding remarks for a downloadable implementation in Matlab.
+In this section we present pseudocode for the C+AG algorithm.
+The pseudocode includes the procedure for estimating $L$.
+It does not, however, include the elaborate procedure for finding witnesses after CG is restarted as described in Appendix~\ref{sec:restartcg}.
+We did not include this in the pseudocode because it is disabled by default as discussed in the appendix.
+See the concluding remarks of the paper for a downloadable implementation in Matlab, which does include that procedure as an option.
 The input arguments are $f$ and $\nabla f$, the objective function and gradient, $\x_0$, the initial guess, $\texttt{gtol}$, the termination criterion, and $L$, $\ell$, the smoothness modulus and the modulus of strong convexity respectively.
-Note that $\ell=0$ is a valid input.
+Note that $\ell=0$ is a valid argument, and $L=\mathrm{NaN}$ (not a number) is a signal to the algorithm to estimate $L$.

 The mathematical structure of the algorithm has already been described in previous sections, and in this section we will describe a few computational details.
 The flag \texttt{onlyAG} indicates that the algorithm is currently executing a block of AG statements.
-As mentioned in Section~\ref{sec:switching}, once AG iterations begin, they continue uninterrupted until $\Vert \nabla f(\bar\x_{k})\Vert \le \Vert \nabla f(\x_{k_{AG}})\Vert/4$, where $k_{AG}$ denotes the first iteration of the block of AG iterations.
-The flag \texttt{zflag} indicates that $\tilde \z$ has been selected.
-For the first block of consecutive CG statements, this flag is false, meaning that l.~\ref{stmt:barx2} defines $\bar\x_k:=\x_k$ as in Section~\ref{sec:progress} When CG is re-entered following a block of AG statements, this flag is true, meaning that ll.~\ref{stmt:barx1start}--\ref{stmt:barx1end} define $\bar\x_k$ is according to Section~\ref{sec:restartcg} involving the computation of $\tilde\z$.
+As mentioned in Section~\ref{sec:switching}, once AG iterations begin, they continue uninterrupted until \eqref{eq:agterm} holds, and this is checked every 8th iteration.

 The variable $i_{cg}$ counts the number of consecutive CG iterations without a restart.
 A restart means that $\p_{k+1}$ is defined to be $-\g_k$, i.e., a steepest descent step is taken.
-The code forces a restart after $10n+1$ iterations.
+The code forces a restart after $6n+1$ iterations.
 Such a test is typical in NCG algorithms.
 The theory for $n$-step quadratic convergence requires a restart every $n+1$ iterations, but well known codes, e.g., CG-Descent \cite{HagerZhang} often use a longer interval.

 The for-loop on l.~\ref{stmt:cgattempt} tries first a CG step and second a steepest descent step in order to make progress.
-Line \ref{stmt:alpha} computes $\alpha_{k+1}$ as discussed in Section~\ref{sec:linesearch}.
+Line \ref{stmt:alpha} computes $\alpha_{k}$ as discussed in Section~\ref{sec:linesearch}.
 The test for sufficient progress in a CG step appears in l.~\ref{stmt:suffprog}.
-If sufficient progress is attained, then the next CG search direction $\p_{k+2}$ is computed.
+If sufficient progress is attained, then the next CG search direction $\p_{k+1}$ is computed.